wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/430-minute-smallman-to-aiers.md

 8\.
 I can see that this is to suggest an extra burden on the Secretary of State’s time.
 But might this not be lessened if a sequence could be worked out whereby the Secretary of State entertained the Australians in the Spring and the Canadians in the Autumn.
 Or vice versa?
 The Canadian party could, if necessary, come first this year and the Australians have theirs, after an eighteen month gap, in the Autumn.
 As you pointed out in your minute of 2 February, the party itself need only be quite short, say a half-hour or 45 minutes of pre-lunch drinks.

 9\.
-I am copying this minute also to Mr Maya3 (with a copy of the minutes under reference) who may like to comment from his own and his Department’s knowledge of the individuals concerned.
+I am copying this minute also to Mr Maya[3](#f3) (with a copy of the minutes under reference) who may like to comment from his own and his Department’s knowledge of the individuals concerned.

 1 B.G.
 Smallman, Commonwealth Co-ordination Department, and D.P.
 Aiers, South-West Pacific Department, Foreign and Commonwealth Office, London.

 2 C. D. Wiggin, American Department, Foreign and Commonwealth Office, London.

 3 A.L.
 Mayall, Protocol and Conference Department, Foreign and Commonwealth Office, London.

+[UKNA: FCO 68/201]